 Travel Documentation and Health Advice

 If you are a citizen of the United States or Canada you now need a visa to enter Venezuela (since March 2015), please see the following link for more information on applying for a tourist visa https://goo.gl/Od1BKk.
 In any case you will need to attend an interview personally at your local Consulate or Embassy and whilst the advice given suggests applying 3 months prior to any trip we have had clients most recently who have visited their local Consulate and received their visa same day.
 3 months is the worst case scenario.

 Presently, for residents of the European Community, all that you need for travel to Venezuela is a valid passport and a tourist card (valid for a 30 to 90-day stay) that will be handed to you on your international flight to Venezuela.
 Since politics change so quickly it is advisable to check your visa requirements before planning any trip to Venezuela.

-For current information concerning entry, tax, and customs requirements for Venezuela, travelers may contact the Venezuelan Embassy at 1099 30th St. N.W., Washington D.C.
-20007, tel.
-(202) 342-2214.
-Travelers may also contact the Venezuelan consulates in New York, Miami, Chicago, New Orleans, Boston, Houston, San Francisco or San Juan.
+For current information concerning entry, tax, and customs requirements for Venezuela, travellers can try to contact the Venezuelan consulates – if they are still in existence after the sanctions the U.S imposed on Venezuela – in New York, Miami, Chicago, New Orleans, Boston, Houston, San Francisco or San Juan.

 Travel Health Resource can provide (for a fee) a comprehensive travel package requirements including health, entry requirements etc.